HamzaElzarw-2022/StreaksApp/README.md

 if the user missed a day the streak expires where the user can repeated again or delete it.
 This project was built using the MERN Stack.

-you can try the app yourself through this link: https://streaksapp.onrender.com
+you can try the app demo through this link: https://streaksapp.onrender.com
-this repository is the server of the application, you can find front-end at the following repo:  [streaksApp](https://github.com/HamzaElzarw-2022/StreaksApp).

 ## Screenshots
 ### Home page, expired streaks section, and new streak section: